bluebasil/Slay-2/README.md

 python3 main.py
 ```

-press `g` to toggle between globe and flat mode.

 Not even everything works in this, sue me.
 Just kidding.
 If anyone shows interest in this, awesome, i'd love to fix things up or explain it.  just let me know!

+press `enter` to load a saved map
+press `backspace` to save your map (will overwrite the current one, probably, oh well)
+press `g` to toggle between globe and flat mode.

+left click on a tile to change its color.
+right click on a tile to draw the shortest path from the highlighted tile to this on - not including blue/water tiles. (just a fun addition)